Decades of support from D V Bryant Trust

 One of the first major projects the Trust was involved in at the University was to provide student accommodation.
 On 12 March 1971, Bryant Hall residence opened for over 100 students with a dining hall added a few years later.

 Founding Trust member and former University registrar, Dr Norman Kingsbury, believed the halls should have an emphasis on student personal accountability and mutual respect between students and staff, an approach the University supports today.

 The Trust continued to support Bryant Hall by funding extensions and administration.
 In 2003, the Trust gifted the residence to the University and established residential scholarships for students in financial need.
 More than 350 students have been supported with a residential scholarship since it was introduced.

 In the 1990s, the Trust continued to support the University with the construction of the Academy of Performing Arts, the Recreation Centre and the Don Llewellyn Sports Pavilion.

-In 2016 the Trust gave crucial support to the University’s Te Ara ki Angitū initiative between the University and secondary schools of Tokoroa and Putaruru.
+Since 2016, the Trust has given crucial financial support to the University’s Te Ara ki Angitū initiative between the University and secondary schools of Tokoroa and Putaruru.
 The partnership removes barriers to university study for students in South Waikato by providing scholarships and a subsidised bus service to and from the University.
 The DV Bryant Trust initially supported the initiative with scholarships for the South Waikato students and then switched to running the much-needed bus service which has since been extended to multiple areas in the region.

 The Trust’s connection with the University was solidified further in 2016 when biological sciences’ professor Vic Arcus was appointed Chair and became the fourth generation in the Bryant family to hold the position (Daniel Vickery Bryant was his great-grandfather).
 The University maintains strong links with the organisation which includes Waikato alumna Raewyn Kirkman as Chief Executive who took over the role from Lindsay Cumberpatch, previous University Chaplain.